saleor/apps/.changeset/selfish-stingrays-decide.md

 "cms-v2": minor
 ---

-Improve logging by add extra context information
+You can now see more context information in logs that should be helpful in debugging issues with the app.